NasGenius/homework-week04/README.md

 ## Final Thoughts

 I came across some issues with my local environment and I was unable to make as many commits as I normally do.
+I had an issue trying to do commits and then pushing my updates from my local to GitHub.
+Long story short it is still not fixed but I will try to figure it out before the next homework is due.
 The homework in itself was challenging.
 Ultimately, I did well with the requirements was given.

 ## Credits